 Five (Violent) | 200 mph or higher winds | Incredible damage: Strong frame houses lifted off foundations, carried considerable distances, and disintegrated; auto-sized missiles airborne for several hundred feet or more; trees debarked.

 2. Make sure your insurance policy includes coverage against wind and hail

 Carefully review your policy with the VIU by HUB Advisory Team and find out if wind is a covered peril under your insurance.
-Standard policies generally cover windstorm damage directly caused by wind or hail, but there are two additional kinds of wind damage deductibles:
+Most homeowners insurance policies generally cover windstorm damage directly caused by wind or hail, but there are two additional kinds of wind damage deductibles:

 - Hurricane deductibles, which apply to damage solely from hurricanes

 - Windstorm or wind/hail deductibles, which apply to any kind of wind damage

 If Windstorm Coverage is excluded in your policy, check with our advisory team to determine whether coverage is available through the state wind pool or an excess surplus lines market.
 Most insurance policies for properties in coastal areas have a special windstorm-hurricane deductible, for instance, which is generally based on a percentage of the dwelling limit.

 Try to stay on top of any special deductibles for losses caused by wind and make necessary adjustments like raising the limits so that you’ll be protected if your home is severely impacted.
 Also consider that damage caused by flooding that can result from tornadoes isn’t typically covered, so you should also consider purchasing a separate flood insurance policy.

 3. Prepare your home and your family as best you can

 Your safety and that of your family is always the most important thing, but that doesn’t mean you want to leave your house unprotected.
 With some time and planning, there are certain precautions you can take to minimize risk of damage to your home.